 In order to create the data source that LinkedIn's extension-fingerprinting relies on to work, someone (at LinkedIn*?) almost certainly violated the Chrome Web Store TOS—by (perversely*) scraping it.

-* if LinkedIn didn't take the data from an existing data source
+* if LinkedIn didn't get it from an existing data source

 a problem for linkedin != "a problem".
 The real problem for people is the back room data brokering linkedin and others do.